Arrays in numpy: indexing, ufuncs, broadcasting#

 array([0, 1, 2, 3, 4, 5, 6, 7, 8, 9])

-Be careful! the start and stop arguments define the half open interval [start, stop[:
+Be careful!
+The start and stop arguments define the half open interval [start, stop[:

 np.arange(3, 15, 3)